Louisiana sanctuary offers research chimps a golden retirement

 The 200-acre sanctuary located in a forest just south of Shreveport also houses chimps that have been retired from the entertainment industry or are no longer wanted as pets.
 Within the walls of the sanctuary, the animals can roam the forest, gather in "social" groups in open-air enclosures or seek the warmth of shelters during cold weather.

-Because of their physiological and behavioral similarities to humans, chimpanzees in the 1980s became common subjects for biomedical researchers, with the government launching a breeding program to support the effort.
+Because of their physiological and behavioural similarities to humans, chimpanzees in the 1980s became common subjects for biomedical researchers, with the government launching a breeding program to support the effort.

 But as the research yielded less useful information than expected, a surplus of the primates resulted.